rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 dns-default   12        12        12      12           12          kubernetes.io/os=linux   240d
 ```

-* In one of this pods we can see the process of the coredns running with the config file Corefile:
+* In one of these pods we can see the coredns process running with the config file Corefile:

 ```bash
 $ oc exec -ti dns-default-69cqb -n openshift-dns bash